 Coconut.
 Basil.
 Lime.
 Those are quite possibly 3 of my favorite flavors to cook with.
 I use lime in so many recipes and I love basil in all things Italian.
-I use coconut in place of oil quite often and of course I use it in my essential oils recipes all the time.
-Recently though I put together the three flavors as a marinade on chicken and oh my, it is amazing and a new favorite!
-It’s also great on fish too!
-The Coconut Basil Lime Chicken is juicy and flavorful and can be cooked on the grill or roasted in the oven.
-It’s great served with roasted potatoes and veggies!
+I substitute coconut oil in place of other oils quite often.
+Recently though I put together the three flavors as a marinade on chicken and oh my, it is amazing and a new family favorite recipe!
+This Coconut Basil Lime Chicken is juicy and flavorful and can be cooked on the grill or roasted in the oven.
+It’s great served with roasted potatoes and veggies.
 You’re going to love it!

 - Coconut Oil

-- Basil to taste – Fresh or you can use dried or paste
+- Basil to taste – Fresh Basil, dried basil, or basil paste

 - Sea Salt to taste

 - Garlic Salt – optional

 - Chicken – I used bone in chicken breast but you can use your favorite cut

 This basil lime chicken will turn out best if you’re able to let it marinate for quite some time.
 I recommend several hours or even overnight.

 Begin by coating the chicken generously with the coconut oil.

 Cover the chicken with the basil.
 I love fresh basil and it’s flavor is amazing but for this recipe the basil paste works great!
 Sprinkle the chicken with the sea salt and the garlic salt if you like.